Vyral/sean-zanganeh-blog/_posts/2017-04-27-should-i-continue-to-rent-in-san-diego.md

 {% include pullquote.html %}

-**Another benefit of buying a home is that you can capture back your interest rate deduction when you file your taxes each year.&nbsp;**You can’t do that with rent.&nbsp;
+**Another benefit of buying a home is that you can capture back your interest rate deduction when you file your taxes each year.**You can’t do that with rent.

 Buying isn’t for everybody, but we can walk you through the options to make sure you make a decision that best fits your lifestyle and your needs here in San Diego.